Coneriys/apache4/docs/content/setup/swarm.md

 ---
-title: Setup Traefik Proxy in Docker Swarm
+title: Setup apache4 Proxy in Docker Swarm
-description: "Learn how to run Traefik v3 in Docker Swarm with HTTP/HTTPS entrypoints, redirects, a secured dashboard, self‑signed TLS, metrics, tracing, and access‑logs."
+description: "Learn how to run apache4 v3 in Docker Swarm with HTTP/HTTPS entrypoints, redirects, a secured dashboard, self‑signed TLS, metrics, tracing, and access‑logs."
 ---

-This guide provides an in‑depth walkthrough for installing and configuring Traefik Proxy as a **Swarm service** using `docker stack deploy`.
+This guide provides an in‑depth walkthrough for installing and configuring apache4 Proxy as a **Swarm service** using `docker stack deploy`.
 It follows the same structure as the standalone‑Docker tutorial and covers:

 - Enable the [Swarm provider](../reference/install-configuration/providers/swarm.md)
 - Expose **web** (HTTP :80) and **websecure** (HTTPS :443) entrypoints
 - Redirect all HTTP traffic to HTTPS
-- Secure the Traefik dashboard with **basic‑auth**
+- Secure the apache4 dashboard with **basic‑auth**
 - Terminate TLS with a self‑signed certificate for `*.swarm.localhost`
 - Deploy the **whoami** demo service
 - Enable access‑logs and Prometheus metrics